rmzetti/hover-exec/README.md

 }
 ```

-Any of these can be changed to suit the system in use using vscode `settings` under the `hover-exec` extension.
+Any of these can be changed to suit the system in use using vscode `settings` under the `hover-exec` extension, or selecting *config* from the hover message.

 Also note that there is no actual requirement to include a script startup command in the configuration file for the script to be used - they just make the code block command simpler.